In this lesson we will learn how matter is classified based on its macroscopic and microscopic properties.

 Homogeneous and Heterogeneous Mixtures

-- Mixtures can be divided into two types: homogeneous mixtures and heterogeneous mixtures.
+- Mixtures can be divided into two types based on their composition.
+These are homogeneous mixtures and heterogeneous mixtures.

 - Homogeneous mixtures have a uniform composition.